nlpodyssey/spago/README.md

 Honestly, I don't find it hard to believe that by combining Python's dynamism with the versatility of tensors, the flow of a program can become hard to digest.
 It is undoubtedly essential to devote a good time reading the documentation, which may not be immediately available.
 Hence, you find yourself forced to inspect the content of the variables at runtime with your favorite IDE (PyCharm, of course).
 It happens in general, but I believe in machine learning in particular.

 In other words, I wanted to limit as much as possible the use of tensors larger than two dimensions, preferring the use of built-in types such as slices and maps.
 For example, batches are explicit as slices of nodes, not part of the same forward() computation.
 Too much detail here, right?
 To summarize, I guess we do gain static code analysis this way, by shifting the focus from the tensor operations back to traditional control-flows.
-Of course, the type checker still can't verify the correct shapes matrices and the like.
+Of course, the type checker still can't verify the correct shapes of matrices and the like.
 That still requires runtime panics etc. I agree that it is hard to see where to draw the line, but so far, I'm pretty happy.

 ### Caveat

 Sadly, not using tensors, spaGO is not GPU or TPU friendly by design.
 You bet, I'm going to do some experiments integrating CUDA, but I can already tell you that I will not reach satisfactory levels.

-Let me explain to you why.

-Mainstream machine-learning frameworks such as PyTorch and TensorFlow, the first thing they want to do, is to convert whatever you're doing into a matrix multiplication problem, which is where the GPU does its best.
+Mainstream machine-learning tensor-based frameworks such as PyTorch and TensorFlow, the first thing they want to do, is to convert whatever you're doing into a big matrix multiplication problem, which is where the GPU does its best.
 Yeah, that's an overstatement, but not so far from reality.
 Storing all data in tensors and applying batched operations to them is the way to go for hardware acceleration.
 On GPU, it's a must, and even on CPU, that could give a 10x speedup or more with cache-aware BLAS libraries.

 In spaGO, using slices of matrices, we have to "loop" often to do mathematical operations, whereas they are performed in one go using tensors.
 Any time your code has a loop that is not GPU or TPU friendly.